SHTF Life Hacks | Secret Prepper Tip List

 4. Duct Tape and Toilet Paper Can Help Set Broken Bones

-This post is another reason why duct tape should be a survival gear staple in your kit.
-To start, wrap the affected area with toilet paper (or a women hygiene product if you ran out of it) until it feels like a sturdy but still soft cast.
+This is another reason why duct tape should be a survival gear staple in your kit.
+To start, wrap the affected area with toilet paper (or a women’s hygiene product if you run out of it) until it feels like a sturdy but still soft cast.

-5. Create a Toothpick Cannon with Keyboard Cleaner
+5. Create a Toothpick Cannon With Keyboard Cleaner

 To make this mini survival equipment, remove the tube from a can of a keyboard cleaner.
-Insert a toothpick then test it on a cork board.
-You can also try this with small nails too.
+Insert a toothpick then test it on a corkboard.
+You can also try this with small nails.

 6. Stash Emergency Cash in Your Phone Case

-7. Stave Off Frostbite with Baby Oil
+7. Stave off Frostbite With Baby Oil

 Simple baby oil can go a long way when it comes to saving your skin in extreme weather.
 Its lubricating properties can also act as a barrier against the cold.
 It is strong enough to fend off facial frostbite.